 In July 2013, the city of Detroit reached its nadir.
 Unable to service a debt estimated to stand at close to $20 billion, the municipal government filed for bankruptcy and, in the process, shattered the record for the largest Chapter 9 bankruptcy filing in U.S. history.
-The story of how this former economic powerhouse found itself in such a desperate and unprecedented state of affairs is one that has been told ad nauseum.
+The story of how the city fell into such a desperate position is one that has been told ad nauseum.
 The economic decline of Detroit has been dissected and studied extensively, and we’ve learned a great deal about how and why cities can collapse, and perhaps even more about what happens to the social fabric of a metropolis when its economy enters into a seemingly irreversible free-fall.

-Since, however, reaching its lowest ebb in 2013, the city of Detroit is looking to the future.
-Remarkably, discussions surrounding what the future holds for Motor City are increasingly fused with a sense of optimism that simply wasn’t present a decade, or even five years, ago.
+Since, however, reaching its lowest ebb in 2013, the city of Detroit is starting to shake off the recent-past.
+Remarkably, discussions surrounding what the future holds for Motor City are increasingly fused with a sense of optimism that simply wasn’t present a decade – or even five years, ago.
 The city is beginning to see inward investment and even population growth in some neighbourhoods.
 In the Spring of this year, the QLine – a 3 mile streetcar that comes with a $300 million price tag – will open, and next year the Detroit Pistons will leave the Palace and follow the Red Wings to the downtown Little Ceasars Arena.
 Against all the odds, downtown Detroit is in the midst of the something of a resurgence.

 But while Detroit might be on the rise, there’s still much to be done.
 A look at the numbers suggests that the city has a long way to go if it is to become a thriving and self-reliant metropolis once again.
 Here are five ideas we’ve identified that can help in revitalizing the Renaissance City.

 1. Rightsizing Detroit